nandhakumar2611/mindx-inventory-docs/docs/settings/prefix.md

 This table allows users to review their prefix settings at a glance, ensuring standardization across all modules.

+!!! example "Insight"

+      Consistent prefixes enhance document organization and improve communication within teams.
+By clearly indicating document types, prefixes facilitate quick identification and retrieval of records, reducing the potential for errors in processing.

 ## **Features**

 ### **Edit Prefixes**